axstin/rbxfpsunlocker/README.md

 4. **Can I set a custom framerate cap?**

 Custom framerate limits can be set by changing the `FPSCap` value inside the `settings` file located in the same folder as `rbxfpsunlocker.exe` and reloading settings (RFU->Load Settings).
 Changing the cap with RFU's menu will reset/overwrite this value.

+5. **Does this work for Mac?**

+No. Roblox FPS Unlocker was written only for the Windows platform and I [currently have no plans to change this](https://github.com/axstin/rbxfpsunlocker/issues/49).
+However, those more experienced and with Mac hardware are free to port this project to Mac!

 ##  Disclaimer